Dario-Maglio/Dario-Maglio/README.rst

 Currently:
 """"""""""

-- 🏫 I am looking for a PhD position on Quantum Physics.
+- 🏫 I am enrolled in a PhD program in Quantum Technologies at University Federico II, Naples.
 - 👀 My interests are Statistical Physics, Quantum Field Theory and Gravity.
 - 🌱 My numerical skills include Machine Learning and Monte Carlo simulations.
 - 📫 How to reach me: cafasso.dario@gmail.com.